lockss/lockss-composer/README.md

 project code plus all its dependencies and which can be located via the symbolic link at

-`./laaws-composed/target/current-with-deps.jar`
+`./allServices-composed/target/current-with-deps.jar`

 ### Run the composed web service:
-Change to the `laaws-composed` directory and run the [LOCKSS Development Scripts](https://github.com/lockss/laaws-dev-scripts) project `bin/runservice -j` script.
+Change to the `allServices-composed` directory and run the [LOCKSS Development Scripts](https://github.com/lockss/laaws-dev-scripts) project `bin/runservice -j` script.

-The log is at `./laaws-composed/logs/app.log`.
+The log is at `./allServices-composed/logs/app.log`.

 The API is documented at <http://127.0.0.1:24690/swagger-ui.html>.